Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Hydration: Drink to thirst; breastfeeding increases fluid needs significantly

-Foods to emphasize: Continue emphasizing nutrient-dense whole foods, lean proteins, fruits, vegetables, whole grains, and healthy fats.
+Foods to emphasize: Continue emphasizing nutrient-dense whole foods, lean proteins, fruits, vegetables, whole grains, healthy fats.

 Foods to limit while breastfeeding: